HTML defines a ping attribute on anchor elements (links)

 ping attribute accepts a space-separated list of URLs.
 When an anchor defines ping URLs and someone clicks it, the browser sends a

 POST request to these specified URLs.
-This functionality can be helpful if you want to track and analyse how users interact with your site.
+You can use it, if you want to track and analyse how users interact with your site.

 To see it in action open your developer tools and click the link below.👇